-SHARES is the resource sharing arm of the OCLC Research Partnership.
-SHARES supports active collaboration among its partner libraries and a generous resource sharing program, which provides onsite use and interlibrary loan of the SHARES libraries’ strong, rich, diverse, and unique collections.
+- SHARES supports active collaboration among its partner libraries and a generous resource sharing program, which provides onsite use and interlibrary loan of the SHARES libraries’ strong, rich, diverse, and unique collections.

-SHARES partners explore and recommend current and innovative technologies, policies, and practices to facilitate this enhanced sharing.
+- SHARES partners explore and recommend current and innovative technologies, policies, and practices to facilitate this enhanced sharing.
 Recent SHARES working groups have explored packaging and shipping, ILL unit costs, collection-sharing best practices, and reciprocal onsite borrowing.

-Throughout 2018 and into early 2019, the SHARES Executive Group is engaging with all SHARES participants in rethinking SHARES policies and values.
+In 2018 and 2019, the SHARES Executive Group engaged with all SHARES participants in rethinking SHARES policies and values.

 SHARES Project Team

 SHARES is managed by the SHARES Executive Group.